-The next confernce, Depling 2015, will be organized at the University of Uppsala.
+Depling 2017, will be organized at the University of Pisa.

 Depling 2011 was held at the Pompeu Fabra University in Barcelona, from September 5 to 7, 2011.
 It was organized by the TALN group of the technology department of the UPF.

 In the past decade, dependencies, directed labeled graph structures representing hierarchical relations between morphemes, words and semantic units, with a strong reference to the lexicon, have become the near-standard representation and annotation schemes in computational linguistics, parsing, generation, and other fields of natural language processing.
 The linguistic significance of these structures often remains vague, and the need for the development of common notational and formal grounds is felt strongly by many people working in these domains.

 In general terms, the conference investigates:

 The use of dependency structures in the description of interesting syntactic and semantic phenomena, especially in a cross-linguistic perspective, including